XiangdiWu/XiangdiWu.github.io/content/post/2025/07/03/learn-quantitative-investing-with-45-questions.md

     - _Example:_ A fund launches on Nov 1, 2021.
 Its NAV reaches a short-term high of 1.2 on Jan 4, 2022.
 After a market crash, the NAV drops to 0.9 by Apr 26, 2022.
 The worst-case scenario for an investor buying at the peak (Jan 4) and selling at the trough (Apr 26) would be a loss of 25%: `(1.2 - 0.9) / 1.2 * 100%`.
 The fund's maximum drawdown during this holding period is 25%.

-**■ Annualized Volatility Measures Statistical Variance; Maximum Drawdown Captures the Extremes of Return Distribution**
+**Annualized Volatility Measures Statistical Variance; Maximum Drawdown Captures the Extremes of Return Distribution**

 Both volatility and drawdowns are inherent parts of market dynamics.
 Looking at major A-share indices from 2007-2021: